 Almost all canola crops are genetically modified (GM or genetically engineered) to be tolerant to herbicides.
 (10) Although many scientists and governing bodies deem GMO foods safe, there remain public concerns over the environmental impact and human health impact of these crops.

 Overall, the concerns around canola oil outweigh any potential benefits.
 Although canola oil is a natural plant oil with omega-3 fats, the high level of processing required to produce canola oil and its high content of omega-6 fats have the potential to create rancid oils and contribute to inflammation in the body.
 In moderate quantities, there is no evidence to conclude that the consumption of canola oil is unhealthy or overly damaging, however, total intake should be considered in conjunction with other sources of omega-6 fats in the diet.
 At this time, it is clear that more research is required.

 If you are concerned about the potential negative impacts of canola oil, there are many other oils and cooking fats to choose from.
 For higher-heat cooking, fats with a higher level of saturated fat are ideal given they are more stable and less prone to oxidation and damage, these include ghee, tallow, lard, duck fat, butter, and coconut oil.
 For lower-heat cooking, olive oil and avocado oil are ideal, while nut and seed oils such as flax oil are best unheated and used as dressings.

 The Bottom Line

 Canola oil is a heavily processed form of vegetable oil with few health benefits.
-Compared to other natural cooking oil, such as olive oil, butter and animal fats, there are minimal benefits to using canola oil.
-Generally speaking, canola oil is not recommended as a primary, everyday cooking oil and overall consumption in processed foods should be limited.
+Compared to other natural cooking oil, such as olive oil, butter, and animal fats, there are minimal benefits to using canola oil.
+Generally speaking, canola oil is not recommended as a primary, everyday cooking oil, and overall consumption of processed foods should be limited.